Anomaly Detection with Neural Parsers That Never Reject: Approach

-Now, consider the sentence \mintinline[breaklines]{text}|{a{b}}|, and its parse tree, shown on the left side of \cref{fig:proposed:parser:precedence}.
-This sentence is anomalous, due to an extra letter between the first two brackets.
-However, the anomaly is not detected, because none of the extracted rules (including the start rule) are unexpected.
-To detect this sort of anomaly, we must consider not only {\em which} rules are applied to parse it, but also, {\em in what order}.
-In particular, the goal is to determine exactly which production rules (or terminal symbols) might be used as inputs for which subsequent production rules.
-For example, is it acceptable for the output of the rule \mintinline[breaklines]{text}|'{G' -> '{' 'a'| to be used as an input to the rule \mintinline[breaklines]{text}|'{G' -> '{G' '{G}'|, as indicated by the dashed arrow in the figure?
-To allow such questions to be answered, when the rule extraction procedure analyzes parse trees derived from nominal sentences, it considers not only rules, but also, {\em precedence constraints} of the form $(w \succ u \land v)$, indicating that in a parse tree, there is a non-leaf node with a rule $w$ where the first (left) child has a rule $u$, and the second (right) child has a rule $v$; each of $u$ or $v$ might be a token, rather than a rule, if they come from leaf nodes in the parse tree.
 Together, the rules $R$ and the precedence constraints $C$ can be illustrated as a graph, with the former represented via nodes, and the latter captured as pairs of edges.
 If we ignore, for clarity, the distinction between start rules and other rules, and only consider constraints where both $u$ and $v$ are rules, rather than tokens, then for Simple-JSON, the graph is shown on the right side of \cref{fig:proposed:parser:precedence}.
 Now, when performing anomaly detection, we determine not only if the rules $R^{\prime}_{s^{\prime}}$ extracted from a new input sentence $s^{\prime} \in S^{\prime}$ exist in $R$, but also, whether or not the precedence constraints $C^{\prime}_{s^{\prime}}$ for that sentence exist in $C$; $s^{\prime}$ is labeled as nominal if and only if $R^{\prime}_{s^{\prime}} \subseteq R$ {\em and} $C^{\prime}_{s^{\prime}} \subseteq C$.
 Returning to the example in \cref{fig:proposed:parser:precedence}, we observe that one of the extracted precedence constraints is as follows: \mintinline[breaklines]{text}|( '{G' -> '{G' '{G}' > '{G' -> '{' 'a' ^ '{G}' -> '{G' '}' )|.
 This constraint does not appear in the original set of constraints in \cref{fig:proposed:parser:precedence} (there is no edge from \mintinline[breaklines]{text}|'{G' -> '{' 'a'| to \mintinline[breaklines]{text}|'{G' -> '{G' '{G}'|); thus, the example is now correctly labeled as anomalous.